-Unless otherwise indicated, all translations from U.S. dollars to NT dollars in this annual report were made at a rate of \$1.00 to NT\$29.64, the exchange rates set forth in the H.10 weekly statistical release of the Federal Reserve System of the United States (the "Federal Reserve Board") on December 29, 2017.
+Unless otherwise indicated, all translations from U.S. dollars to NT dollars in this annual report were made at a rate of \$1.00 to NT\$30.61, the exchange rates set forth in the H.10 weekly statistical release of the Federal Reserve System of the United States (the "Federal Reserve Board") on December 31, 2018.
 No representation is made that the NT dollar amounts referred to herein could have been or could be converted into U.S. dollars at any particular rate or at all.
-On March 23, 2018, the noon buying rate was \$1.00 to NT\$29.18.
-Any discrepancies in any table between totals and sums of the amounts listed are due to rounding.
+On March 22, 2019, the noon buying rate was \$1.00 to NT\$30.87.